-/ A Х OP Code AF } Shift Count

-25 24 21 20 15 14 11 10 1
+I A х OP Code AR Shift Count 25 24 21 20 15 14 11 10 1

-1 I/A Indirect addressing option

-x Binary address of index register, (to 15 0

-AR 2 Positional designation of arithmetic register(s) tic
+- I/AIndirect addressing option - Χ Binary address of index register, 0 to 15 - AR Positional designation of arithmetic register(s)

-Shift Unindexed number of pl.
-Count shifted expressed in pure be
+Shift Unindexed number of places to be Count shifted expressed in pure binary

 - 1. Digits shifted to the left of the most significant digit position of the operand are lost and decimal 0's (0011) are inserted in the vacated least significant decimal digit positions of the operand. - 2.
 The sign bit(s) are not shifted. - 3.
 A maximum of a 2-word operand in adjacent or non-adjacent arithmetic registers may be shiftted.
 The results in either case will always appear in the same registers leaving the other registers undisturbed. - 4.
-Two-word operands cannot be shifted left from a register into another with a higher numerical designation, for example, shifting left AR4 and AR1. - 5.
+Two-word operands cannot be shifted left from a register into another with a lower numerical designation, for example, shifting left AR4 and AR1. - 5.
 A shift count greater than that of the operand size will result in an error, for example, shifting a 1-word operand nine digits.
-The shift will occur, causing a modulo 3 (parity) 3.
-A maximum of a 2-word operand in adjacent error and a processor error interrupt. - 6.
+The shift will occur, causing a modulo 3 (parity) error and a processor error interrupt. - 6.
 Indirect addressing, but not field selection, may be employed.